-has the meaning as set out in Clause 4.20 of this Prospectus and in Clause 6.1.1 of the Fund Agreement.
+has the meaning as set out in Clause 4.8 and 4.10 of this Prospectus and Clause 5.1 through 5.6 of the Fund Agreement.

 Invoiced Rent

 means the invoiced rent due by the tenants of the Portfolio Assets to the Legal Owner acting in its capacity of legal owner of the Portfolio Assets.